nlpbgu/nlu/README.md

 ```

-To trains the regression model under various conditions with the augmentation data , run:
+To trains the regression model with the augmentation data , run:

 ```python